OceanLu/PalmPrinterp/README.md

 # PalmPrinterp
-An IOS project for printer
+An IOS project for printer by Beijing Value technology Co.,Ltd